11. February 2025

 Once you’ve identified your top talent, work closely with them to craft a personalised development plan aligned with their needs and the requirements of potential roles they may fill.
 This can include:

-• 1-2-1 mentoring programmes which pair them with senior leaders who can provide guidance, advice, and support as their career progresses.
+• 1-2-1 mentoring programmes which pair them with senior leaders who can provide guidance and advice on their leadership development.

 • Providing on-site group training sessions or investing in external training opportunities focused on the skills needed for their future success.